 Not All No-Hitters Are Created Equal

-Is it a fluke?
-Is it a product of the times?
-We can debate for ages on the reasons it might be the case.
-But what once seemed to be a rarity is now almost a weekly occurrence.
+Was it a fluke?
+Was it a product of the times?
+We can debate for ages on the reasons why that was the case.

-And that’s hardly an exaggeration.
-We are more than seven weeks into the season and there have already been seven no-hitters thrown if you include Madison Bumgarner’s controversial seven-inning gem against the Atlanta Braves on April 25 (an official no-hitter has to go at least nine innings).
+Within the first eight weeks of the 2021 season, there were seven no-hitters – if you include Madison Bumgarner’s controversial seven-inning gem against the Atlanta Braves on April 25 (an official no-hitter has to go at least nine innings).

-We’re celebrating this year of the no-no by unveiling the game’s no-hit kings in various scenarios, excluding combined no-hitters.
+We’re celebrating the record-setting 2021 season by unveiling the game’s no-hit kings in various scenarios (individual no-hitters only).
 There are some categories we aren’t able to measure, like the number of no-hitters thrown while under the influence.
 We can only assume that distinction goes to Doc Ellis of the Pittsburgh Pirates, who fired a no-no on June 12, 1970, and later confessed that he was on LSD at the time.

 As one can imagine, the right-hander was far from perfect in that outing, walking eight while striking out six.
 His walk total is actually tied for the third highest in a no-hitter (since 1901) behind Cincinnati Reds hurler Jim Maloney’s 10 free passes in 1965 and Florida Marlins right-hander A.J.
 Burnett’s effectively wild no-no in 2001.

 Edwin Jackson of the Arizona Diamondbacks might have needed to ice down his arm for days following his eight-walk effort against the Tampa Bay Rays in 2010.
 The right-hander threw 149 pitches in that contest, the most in a no-hitter since pitches began to be tracked in 1988.